First vs Third Party Lenses

 The quality of third party lenses has also improved, so many of them are now indistinguishable from a similar first party lens.

 The most significant drawback to third party lenses is that they favor the two leading manufacturers: Canon and Nikon.
-If your digital SLR is made by Pentax, Olympus or Sony, it will be much easier to find a first party lens.
+If your digital SLR is made by Pentax, Olympus or Sony, it mayb be easier to stick with a first party lens.

 While it's important to know the difference between first vs third party lenses, it should not be a make-or-break decision for you right now.